imperial-qore/GON/README.md

 ## Figures

+For a fixed memory limit per application take the model that has the minimum memory footprint considering the set of models with the best score.
+Or use weighted combination.
+For such models, give best scores, memory consumption, training and testing times.

+1. Performance scores:
+	- P, R, F1, ROC AUC, F1/KB.
-1. Memory Comparison:
+2. Memory Comparison:
 	- Stacked bar graphs (input size, backprop size, param size).
-2. Training and testing time:
+3. Training and testing time:
 	- Double column graph with training time on left and test time on right.
-2. Performance Sensitivity:
+4. Performance Sensitivity:
 	- Comparison of performance with increasing memory footprint (line-plots).

 ## Result Reproduction